LukeShortCloud/rootpages/markdown/linux.md

 # modprobe <MODULE>
 ```

-Or permanetly add the module to a file with the extension ".conf" in the modules load directory.
+Or permanently add the module to a file with the extension ".conf" in the modules load directory.
 ```
 /etc/modules-load.d/*.conf
 ```